-In this article, we will look at ways you can lay out your own roadmap, to successfully reboard your employees.
-Around 49% of office workers say they would look elsewhere for employment if their return to work was handled poorly.
+In this article, we look at ways you can lay out your own road map, to successfully reboard employees.
+Around 49% of office workers would look elsewhere for employment if their return to work was handled poorly.
 This gives you a huge opportunity to ensure you are planning for your business’s future success.
 And being a manager that your employees look up to and respect.

-Beginning the process of reboarding employees, one of the first things you should do is set some objectives.
+Setting some objectives is the first thing you should do.
 This isn’t a tick box exercise.
 It is an opportunity for you to show empathy to your employees, and lead by example.

 By failing to plan your objectives, you’re planning to fail.
-In order for your business to move forward post-covid, you need to have a clear plan in place.
-Ensuring the wellbeing of your staff is one of your main objectives, will set you up for a promising start.
+In order for your business to move forward, you need to have a clear plan in place.
+Ensuring the well-being of your staff is one of your main objectives, and will set you up for a promising start.